TNN Motor Sports: The end of TNN Sports

 In 2000, as a result of a new television deal with Fox, NBC, and TBS (later moving to TNT) beginning with the 2001 season, TNN (and CBS) lost broadcast rights to NASCAR after nearly ten years of live coverage; not to mention TNN's tape delay coverage of NASCAR in the 1980s on American Sports Cavalcade.
 Coverage of NHRA Drag Racing also ended for the network that year (with exclusive coverage of the NHRA going to ESPN/ESPN2); though the network would continue to air other motorsports events until the 2004 Champ Car season.
-TNN's football coverage also ended when the XFL folded after just one season and Arena Football League games moving to NBC beginning with the 2003 season.
+TNN's football coverage also ended when the XFL folded after just one season while Arena Football League games moved to NBC beginning with the 2003 season.

 The loss of Arena Football, the XFL, and motorsports coverage, as well as the network being rebranded to Spike TV, resulted in the end of TNN Sports in 2003.
 Eventually, CBS and Spike would end up under separately operated companies in 2006, leaving Viacom (the company that ended up with Spike) without a sports unit.
-However, in late 2019, Viacom and CBS re-merged as ViacomCBS (now Paramount Global).
+However, in late 2019, Viacom and CBS re-merged as ViacomCBS (now Paramount Skydance).
 Spike was rebranded as Paramount Network on January 18, 2018.

 During the eleven-month revival of TNN between November 2012 and October 2013, the revived network did not acquire any sports rights, motorsports or otherwise.
 That channel has since rebranded as Heartland; the channel's owner, Luken Communications, went bankrupt in 2013 due to an unrelated legal settlement and was unable to maintain the licensing fee for the TNN brand.
 Had the TNN brand survived until 2014, it is possible that Fall Experimental Football League games could have been aired on the station; Luken was one of several companies to gain the television rights to FXFL games in 2014.